Item Crafting, taken Up to Eleven.

 Used frequently in serious racing Sims, Real Time Strategy, First Person Shooters, and many other genres, and ranges from purely cosmetic design choices (such as different custom paint-jobs on a vehicle) to customization of existing items, to being a critical and integral part of gameplay with designing equipment from scratch.

 Depending on how well it is implemented into the game, It can be a unique and refreshing way of playing the game.
 Done poorly, and it may result in an utter Game Breaker.
+Or a Scrappy Mechanic, if the usefulness of the custom equipment falls too far on the other end of the spectrum.

 Not to be confused with An Interior Designer Is You.
 That deals with designing interiors or the insides of rooms.
 See also Item Crafting (which allows the player to make their own gear, but doesn't always let them customise it), Randomly Generated Loot (when the game decides on the player's equipment's stats at random), and Spell Crafting (a similar trope about magic instead of items).